department-of-veterans-affairs/va.gov-team/teams/vsa/teams/ebenefits/features/view-payment-history/research-design/uat/view-payments-uat-research-plan.md

 #### Recruitment requirements

 - Participants can use any device with a browser (desktop, laptop, tablet, phone)
-- The participants have Zoom downloaded prior to the session
+- The participants have Zoom downloaded prior to the session (including mobile)
 - The participants know how to screenshare

 #### eBenefits Team Availability